Great blue heron: Diet

+The great blue heron (Ardea herodias) is widely recognized as an apex predator within many North American wetland systems.
+Its hunting behavior ranges across marshes, river edges and shallow coastal zones, where it consumes fish, amphibians, reptiles, invertebrates and small mammals, placing it at the top of local food webs.Adult great blue herons face relatively few natural predators, allowing them to function as dominant top-level consumers and key indicators of ecosystem health, particularly through their sensitivity to bioaccumulated contaminants.

 The primary food for the great blue heron is fish.
-They can prey on various sizes of fish from small fingerlings to large adult fish, measuring 60 cm in length and weighing around 900 g, small to medium-sized fish around 10–20 cm are usually preferred.
+While they can prey on various sizes of fish from small fingerlings to large adult fish, measuring 60 cm in length and weighing around 900 g, small to medium-sized fish around 10–20 cm are usually preferred.
 Primary prey fish is variable based on availability and abundance.
 In Nova Scotia, 98% of the diet was flounder.
 In British Columbia, the primary prey species are sticklebacks, gunnels, sculpins, and perch.
 California herons were found to live mostly on sculpin, bass, perch, flounder, and top smelt.

 Besides fish, it is also known to feed on a wide range of prey opportunistically.
-Amphibians such as leopard frogs and American bullfrogs are readily taken, as well as reptiles such as small turtles and snakes.
+Amphibians such as leopard frogs, American bullfrogs, toads and salamanders are readily taken, as well as reptiles such as small turtles, snakes and lizards.
 They can take on sizeable snakes, including water snakes 105 cm in length.
-Aquatic crustaceans, grasshoppers, dragonflies and aquatic insects are taken as supplementary prey.
+Aquatic crustaceans (such as crayfish, shrimp and crabs), grasshoppers, dragonflies and aquatic insects are taken as supplementary prey.
 They also prey on small mammals including shrews, rats, ground squirrels, and moles.
 One study in Idaho showed that from 24 to 40% of the diet was made up of voles.
 Remains of muskrats (Ondatra zibethicus) and long-tailed weasels (Mustela frenata) was also found in pellets during the study.
-There are reports that great blue heron prey on eastern cottontails (Sylvilagus floridanus).
-Though not often, birds such as black rails (Laterallus jamaicensis), phalaropes, American dippers (Cinclus mexicanus), Pied-billed Grebes (Podilymbus podiceps) and chicks of marsh terns (Chlidonias) are also taken.
+There are reports that great blue heron prey on both young and adults of eastern cottontails (Sylvilagus floridanus).
+Though not often, birds such as black rails (Laterallus jamaicensis), phalaropes, American dippers (Cinclus mexicanus), pied-billed grebes (Podilymbus podiceps) and chicks of marsh terns (Chlidonias) are also taken.